Marcelele-0/miramind/miramind.md

 Constructor of RecSTTStream.

-Args:
+**Arguments**:

-    client: client instance used for API calls.
+- `client` - client instance used for API calls.
-    duration: duration of a chunk.
+- `duration` - duration of a chunk.
-    sample_rate: sample rate of a chunk.
+- `sample_rate` - sample rate of a chunk.
-    verbose: if True, log verbosity increased.
+- `verbose` - if True, log verbosity increased.
-    rec_stream: RecordingStream instance used for handling recording.
+- `rec_stream` - RecordingStream instance used for handling recording.
-    stt_stream: STTStream instance used for handling transcribing.
+- `stt_stream` - STTStream instance used for handling transcribing.
-    stt_logger: logger instance used for logging STT process.
+- `stt_logger` - logger instance used for logging STT process.
-    rec_logger: logger instance used for logging recording.
+- `rec_logger` - logger instance used for logging recording.

 <a id="miramind.audio.stt.stt_stream.RecSTTStream.start"></a>